Mastodon bones unearthed by Michigan work crew go on display in museum

 Mastodons might seem similar to woolly mammoths, but they were shorter and stockier — imagine a mix between a woolly mammoth and modern elephant — and their tusks were shorter and less curved.

-The Michigan skeleton was discovered by Kent County workers digging a drainage ditch about 30 miles north of Grand Rapids.
+The Michigan skeleton was discovered by Kent County drain commission workers digging about 30 miles north of Grand Rapids.
 Museum CEO Dale Robertson called the discovery “amazing.”

 “It’s probably an understatement,” he said during a news conference Thursday before officials toured the new exhibit.